 A reading of the Sermon on the Mount (Matthew 5-) will show that Christ did not interpret the Law given to Moses, but replaced it with His own laws, for instance:

 “You have heard that the ancients were told, ‘YOU SHALL NOT COMMIT MURDER’ …

 “But I say to you that … whoever says, ‘You fool,’ shall be guilty enough to go into the fiery hell.”
 (Mat 5:21-22)

 Here Christ replaces one of the Ten Commandments with His own version of that commandment.
 In this way, Christ replaced the entire Law of Moses with the fundamental principles that existed ever since creation, of which the laws given to Moses were adaptations suitable for the specific time and place and people.

-Therefore, one cannot justify the Sabbath (either Sunday or Saturday) simply on the basis of the laws given to Moses.
+It is, therefore, not possible to justify the Sabbath (either on Sunday or on Saturday) simply on the basis of the laws given to Moses.
 One has to find the Sabbath in Christ’s teachings.
-And He said more about the Sabbath than about any of the other nine commandments.
 He probably even said more about the Sabbath than about the other nine commandments put together.
 If we want to retain the Sabbath, we will have to retain it on the basis of Christ’s teachings, and, perhaps even more important, in the format presented by Christ.
 See, Jesus taught a different Sabbath.